helenyip2/Example-Tutorials/ssh_tutorial/ssh_tutorial.md

 ```
 `-t rsa` - This specify the type of key you want to create.
 In this case  it's a `rsa` type.
 This is the default type of SSH key created.

 `-b 4096` - This means that the key created is 4096 bits.
-This is what is recommended by [GitHub](https://help.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).
+This is recommended by [GitHub](https://help.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).
 If this is not specified, the default will be 2048 bits.

 Next you'll be prompted to for where to save the key.
-I'd recommend keeping the folder that it recommends, but change the name of the key from `id_rsa` to `id_rsa_github`.
-This way you know exactly what this is used for.
+Keep the location of the keys to what the it recommends.
+Change the name of the key from `id_rsa` to `id_rsa_github`.
+This way you know exactly what the keys are used for.

 You'll be prompted next to enter in a passphrase.
-This is for if someone can get into your computer, if they want to SSH into somewhere else, they still need the passphrase in order to use the SSH key.
+The passphrase is another layer of security added onto the private SSH key and is optional.
+The terminal will prompt the entry of the passphrase to use the private SSH key if a passphrase added here.
+Information sent over from the remote computer will not be decrypted without passphrase (if this is set up).

 The private key will be `id_rsa_github`.
 The public key will be `id_rsa_github.pub`.